ElektraInitiative/libelektra/doc/dev/plugins-framework.md

 <!-- TODO: explain open, init, set, commit, error, close in detail -->

-## Types of Plugins

-In theory a plugin could do pretty much anything.
-However, `libelektra-kdb` only interacts with one special type of plugin called a _backend plugin_.
-All other plugins must be called by these backend plugins.
+## Plugin providers

-In addition to backend plugins there a few other common types of plugins that will be explained below.
+Next to the backend plugins, already introduced before, there a few other common types of plugins that will be explained below.

 ### Backend Plugins

-Backend plugins are a very special type of plugin.
+Backend plugins are a special type of plugin.
-Compared to other plugins they have a much more strict contract for what they may and may not do in certain situations.
+Compared to other plugins they have a more strict contract for what they may and may not do in certain situations.
 This is because they are the only plugins that are invoked by `libelektra-kdb`.
 Other plugins are normally called by a backend plugin, although any plugin may call another.